"GUN VIOLENCE YOU SAY?"

 shootings did not happen?
 Other than during alcohol prohibition gang

 violence did not exist for the most part.
-And now, gangs are

 everywhere!
 Violent environments produce violent children.